All docs

 The installer uses ~/Documents by default.
 How do I change that?

-Open the downloaded filestor-agent-install.sh in any text editor and change ALLOWED_ROOTS="$HOME/Documents" near the top to whatever paths you want (comma-separate multiples), then run the script.
+Open the downloaded filestor-agent-install.sh in any text editor and change ALLOWED_ROOTS="$HOME/Documents" near the top to whatever paths you want.
+Use commas for multiple paths.

 How do I check the agent is running?